Syaransh-Chaurasia/Personal_Health_Tracker_app/README.md

-Here’s the **entire README in clean plain text** so you can copy-paste it easily into any text editor or your GitHub `README.md`:

----

 # Personal Health Tracker App

 A web-based application that helps users track their daily health status, symptoms, medications, and vitals—designed to promote personal wellbeing and health awareness.